-If you aren’t sure about the local food, go for something that is fully cooked and served piping hot.
-Avoid foods and snacks that could have come into contact with tap water, such as apples or lettuce.
+If you aren’t sure about the local food, go for a dish that is fully cooked and served piping hot.
+Avoid raw foods and snacks that could have come into contact with tap water, such as apples or lettuce.
 When in doubt, seek out foods that are as simple as possible so it’s easy for you to determine what’s in it.

 take a multivitamin supplement with C & B12

 Vitamin C helps your body fight infections, and B12 is important for keeping your energy up.
-Perhaps some of you are great about taking your multivitamins, but I am not.
-You’ll rarely find me begrudgingly chewing a gummy vitamin at home, so there’s no chance of me packing anything of the sort in my already light luggage.
+Perhaps some of you are great about taking your multivitamins.
+I am not one of those people.
+You’ll rarely find me begrudgingly chewing a gummy vitamin at home, so there’s no chance of me packing anything of the sort in my already tight luggage.

 For me, the only way to get vitamins in (besides food, obviously,) is to mix them with fluids I’m already consuming.
 My regimen starts as soon as the first drinks come rolling out on the plane.
 I ask for a cup of water and sip my Emergen-C while I settle in with a good audiobook.

 bonus tip: limit alcohol consumption

 Did I tell you about the time that against my better judgement, I ordered a drink on opening day of Lamplight Lounge in Disneyland?
-Long story short, I had one cocktail and then I struggled to remain vertical as I ambled miserably back to my room, with a terrible stomachache, might I add.
+Long story short, I had one (rather strong) cocktail and then I struggled to remain vertical as I ambled miserably back to my room, with a terrible stomachache, might I add.
 Alcohol makes minds fuzzy, stomaches gurgly, and balance non-existent.
 Basically, you aren’t at your pinnacle of health after you’ve had alcohol.